 Part-time, general service and labor positions that do not require a degree, and typically do not require specific major(s).

-For current students during and between periods of attendance, accomodating their student schedule.
+and between periods of attendance, accommodating their student schedule.
+Policy updates coming soon.

 Student Employment Eligibility

-All undergraduate students must register and attend classes for a minimum of 6 credit hours during each semester that they work.
+All Wright State undergraduate students must register and attend classes for at least half-time (a minimum of 6 credit hours during each semester that they work).

-Graduate students must register for a minimum of 3 credit hours during each semester that they work.
+Wright State graduate students must register for at least half-time (a minimum of 3 credit hours during each semester that they work).

 Graduate students with an active Graduate Assistantship through the Graduate School are NOT eligible for Student Employment.

-Undergraduate and graduate students may work Summer semester without being registered for the minimum number of credit hours specified in previous paragraphs if, and only if, they are pre-registered for Fall semester.
+Undergraduate and graduate students may work Summer semester without being registered for at least half-time if, and only if, they are pre-registered for Fall semester.
 This option is also at the discretion of the supervisor, as it requires an additional contribution to the state retirement system.
+Policy updates coming soon.

-During each semester they work (including Summer semester), students wishing to use Federal Work-Study must be registered for the minimum number of credit hours specified in previous paragraphs.
+During each semester they work (including Summer semester), students wishing to use Federal Work-Study must be registered at least half-time.

 Maximum Working Hours